ferg-dwr/HRL_StoryMap_Embeddings/HRL_SM_TRACKER.md

 >
 > And the two rivers meet in one place, right in the middle of the state.
 Then they head west toward the ocean.
 >
 > That meeting place is called the **Delta**.
 Almost every drop of water in this story passes through it.
+And so must all the salmon born upstream in these rivers - they too must travel through the Delta to arrive at the ocean.

 **Media — MAP:** Same web map, zoomed to the confluence, Sac–SJ watershed boundary shaded.
 The shaded polygon *is* the "almost half of California" claim — show it rather